Appalachian dulcimer: Origins and history

 Although the Appalachian dulcimer first appeared in the early 19th century among Scotch-Irish immigrant communities in the Appalachian Mountains, the instrument has no known precedent in Ireland, Scotland or Northern England.
 Because of this, and a dearth of written records, the history of the Appalachian dulcimer has been, until fairly recently, largely speculative.
-Since 1980, more extensive research has traced the instrument's development through several distinct periods, and likely origins in several similar European instruments: the Swedish hummel, the Norwegian langeleik, the German scheitholt, and the French épinette des Vosges.
+Since 1980, more extensive research has traced the instrument's development through several distinct periods, and its likely origins in several similar European instruments: the Swedish hummel, the Norwegian langeleik, the German scheitholt, and the French épinette des Vosges.
 Folk historian Lucy M. Long said of the instrument's history:

 Charles Maxson, an Appalachian luthier from Volga, West Virginia, speculated that early settlers were unable to make the more complex violin in the early days because of lack of tools and time.
 This was one of the factors which led to the building of the dulcimer, which has less dramatic curves.
 He too cited the langeleik, scheitholt and épinette des Vosges as ancestor instruments.

 Few true specimens of the mountain dulcimer exist from earlier than about 1880, when J. Edward Thomas of Knott County, Kentucky, began building and selling them.
-The instrument became used as something of a parlor instrument, as its modest sound volume is best-suited to small home gatherings.
+The instrument became used as something of a parlor instrument, as its modest sound volume is best suited to small home gatherings.
 But for the first half of the 20th century the mountain dulcimer was rare, with a handful of makers supplying players in scattered pockets of Appalachia.
 Virtually no audio recordings of the instrument exist from earlier than the late 1930s.

 The soprano Loraine Wyman, who sang Appalachian folk songs in concert venues around the time of the First World War, created a brief splash for the Appalachian dulcimer by demonstrating it in concerts, and was portrayed in Vogue magazine (right) holding her instrument, a Thomas.
 But Wyman preferred singing with the more robust support of the piano.
 The instrument achieved its true renaissance in the 1950s urban folk music revival in the United States through the work of Jean Ritchie, a Kentucky musician who performed with the instrument before New York City audiences.
 In the early 1960s, Ritchie and her husband George Pickow began distributing dulcimers made by her Kentucky relative Jethro Amburgey, then the woodworking instructor at the Hindman Settlement School.
 They eventually began producing their own instruments in New York City.
 Meanwhile, the American folk musician Richard Fariña (1937–1966) was also bringing the Appalachian dulcimer to a much wider audience, and by 1965 the instrument was a familiar presence in folk music circles.